mohan/peanuts/readme.md

 * Team members comment on posts.
 * Markdown support.
 * Shortcore support.
 Example: [calendar year=yyyy month=mm mark=16].
-* Vote up/down support.
 * Banner post.
 * Sticky posts.
 (Embed in banner post with [post #123] shortcode).
-* Notification panel for new comments for current user posts.
-* Multi-team support, with a single installation.
+* Multi-team support
 	* Primary team can be used for posts between all teams.
 	* Individual teams post in their team board.
 * Posts contain title and body fields only.
-	* Posts listing page contains title, user, last-updated-at, vote up/down count, comments count.
 	* Create new post page with title and body fields.
 	* QuickPost in listing page.
 128 characters maximum; insert into title; with bottom String.length display.
 	* Title field may contain hashtags.
-Will be used for tags.
-Display latest 32 bottom of posts.
+Used for tags.
 Tags page contains tags listing.
-	* Counts are stored in post meta JSON.
-	* Guest post - guest name is stored in post meta.
-	* Post total view count - store in post meta.
 * Comments support markdown.
-* Vote up/down is stored as a comment.
 * No external libraries.
-* No markdown rendering.
-Display raw.
-(Exceptions: text styles, table)
 * No support for search.
+Use tags for categorization.
 * No support for uploads/images.
 Instead post a link to an image.